learn-co-curriculum/python-p3-environment-setup/README.md

 >>>
 ```

-We can see that we have access to the requests module in the python repl.

 Now we can write all our code in this directory and run it in the deterministic
 virtual environment.
-If we have a python file called `program.py` we can use the following command to
+If we have a Python file called `program.py` we can use the following command to
 run it in the virtual environment.

 ```bash